zabeehu/webtip/_drafts/2019-03-18-clickfunnels-review-2019-pricing-features-alternatives.md

 ### Share Funnels

-One of the coolest features is "Share Funnels".
-This feature allows you to click a link, and instantly add a pre-built funnel to your account.
-No matter what kind of business you run, there is someone out there who has already tested funnels and found one that converts customers well, and you can use that to your advantage.

-Not only can you choose from these funnels, but people all over the internet and the ClickFunnels community has created funnels for all different kinds of businesses.
+Not only can you choose from funnels that are provided by ClickFunnels, but people all over the internet have created funnels for all different kinds of businesses and offers.
 They are called Share Funnels.
+This means no matter what you want to do, there is a pre-built funnel for it.
+Just import and customize.
+It is always important to test different funnels and designs, but this feature overall can save you a lot of time.

 ClickFunnels vs Shopify